ClouDevops101/Ansible-VMware-vRealize-Automation/README.md

 vRA-deploy-VM
 =============

-vRA-deploy-VM is a playbook that use ansible uri core module to request a VM to vRealize automation solution
+vRA-deploy-VM is a playbook that use ansible uri core module to request a VM from vRealize automation solution

 ![vRA-deploy-VM](http://blogs.vmware.com/management/files/2015/02/vRA-Product-Icon-Mac_0.png)